Skip to main content

 Be sure you pack all of the toiletries and medication you may need.

 If you forget something, you'll have to pay a premium for it onboard.
-It's also important to note that cruise ships don't have full pharmacies or convenience stores onboard, so your selections are pretty limited.
+It's also important to note that cruise ships don't have full pharmacies or convenience stores onboard, so your selections are limited.

 I would recommend packing the following: